MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/2-exercise-create-a-message-extension.md

 Continuing in Visual Studio:

 1. Press F5 to start a debugging session and open a new browser window that navigates the Microsoft Teams web client.
+1. Choose **Yes** when asked to trust the different SSL certificates, followed by selecting **Yes** again to any security warnings.
+Note, you may have to restart the debugger after accepting the certificates.
-1. When prompted, enter your Microsoft 365 account credentials
+1. When prompted, enter your Microsoft 365 account credentials.

   > [!IMPORTANT]
   > If a dialog box appears in Microsoft Teams with the message, “This app cannot be found”, follow the below steps to upload the app package manually: